passalis/sef/docs/installation.rst

     pip install keras
     pip install tensorflow

-Note that these are only needed for the specific examples and they are not mandatory for running the *PySEF* library.
+Note that these are only needed for the specific examples and they are not mandatory for using the *PySEF* library.